Updated on

 Slow pages, broken links, and dead-end flows hurt conversions and damage reputation.
 Web analytics reveals these issues in real-time, allowing you to fix them before they frustrate users.
 A clean UX benefits both your audience and your SEO.

-• Identify which pages and keywords drive organic traffic
+• Pinpoint the pages and keywords driving organic traffic

 Key Web Analytics Metrics for Web3